rpokrovskij/opencover4vs.ps1/README.md

     }

-**Other possible solution** is generate .testsettings file with "DeploymentItem" move action and point it as mstest configuration parameter.
+**Other possible solution** is to generate .testsettings file with "DeploymentItem" move action and point it as mstest configuration parameter (never tried).

 ```
 	 <?xml version="1.0" encoding="UTF-8"?>